Longfellow School, Journey House & Water St. Brewery host homework dinners

-The partnership launched in March and has already held one dinner focused around math and homework help for students and parents that drew 75 families.
+The partnership launched in March 2018 and its first dinner focused around math and homework help for students and parents drew 75 families.

 Water Street Brewery got involved with Journey House during the 2017 holiday season, according to Director of Operations, Matt Schmidt.

 "The partnership with Journey House started during the '3 Days of Christmas' put on by The Milwaukee Kitchen Cabinet," he says.
 "I was impressed with Journey House's mission and how organized they were.
 I was also impressed with how appreciative, respectful, intelligent and friendly the kids were.